 - Post-Op (after surgery)

-The following sections break down when certain costs will incur.
+The following sections break down when you’ll incur certain costs.

 Pre-Op (costs before surgery)